STORIS/material-ui-scrollable-tabs/README.md

 # Material-UI-Scrollable-Tabs

 Material-UI-Scrollable-Tabs is an extension of the Tabs component offered by [Material-UI](http://www.material-ui.com/).
-It offers several additional features beyond those in the native Tabs component offered by material-ui.
+It offers several additional features beyond those in the native Tabs component offered by Material-UI.

-This package is not intended to be used as a standalone module and requires material-ui to function.
-It is our hope that the features offered by this package will eventually be available from within material-ui without the need for this extension.
+This package is not intended to be used as a standalone module and requires Material-UI to function.
+It is our hope that the features offered by this package will eventually be available from within Material-UI without the need for this extension.
 In the meantime, this package will be offered so others can take advantage of these additional features.

 ## Additional Features